AshutoshPdy22/Webdev_with_me/01_Basic's/Operators.md

 # Operators in JS
-There are 2 type of operators in JS arithmetic operator and logical operator .
+There are 3 type of operators in JS arithmetic operator, logical operator and Comparison Operator .

 Different type of arithmetic operators :-